 Population projections were developed by watersheds (HUC-10) and sub-basins (HUC-8) using the earlier decades of the 50-year county and Water User Group (WUG) population projections developed for the 2022 State Water Plan.
 The Rio Grande (Region M) and Coastal Bend (Region N) Water Planning Region overlap the Lower Rio Grande Planning Region.
 Although some WUGs cross watersheds and sub-basins, the population projections used in this analysis only correspond within the Lower Rio Grande Planning Region.
+The 2022 State Water Plan population within the Lower Rio Grande Planning Region.
 The 2022 State Water Plan population within the Lower Rio Grande Planning Region is projected to grow by 51 percent, or 1,448,481 people, from 2020 to 2050.
-A summary of population growth region-wide is shown in Table 2.14.
+A summary of population growth region-wide is shown in Table 2.8.